-Nate PoulsenGeneral Counsel and VP of Legal, Intellectual Property, and Licensing
+Nate PoulsenGeneral Counsel and Head of Legal, Intellectual Property, and Licensing

 Nate focuses on global legal and IP strategy and initiatives.